rajshah1/rajshah1/README.md

 ### Hi Raj Here 👋

-- 🔭 I’m currently working on finacial open-source projects and my Course Work .
+- 🔭 I’m currently working on Scalable Cloud Solutions for AWS EC2 Servers.

-- 🌱 I’m currently learning PHP OOP ,Symfony ,Doctrine ORM .
+- 🌱 I’m currently learning about All things AWS (Lambda, SWF, Step Functions )  .

-- 👯 I’m looking to collaborate on microservices and Dev-Ops Technology.
+- 👯 I’m looking to collaborate on microservices and Dev-Ops technology.

-- 🤔 I’m looking for help with PHP Symfony Framework .
+- 🤔 I’m looking for help with AWS .

 - 💬 Ask me about Office Episodes and Spring Boot .